bluerobotics/bluerobotics.github.io/brov2/assembly.md

 # Introduction

 The _BlueROV_ kit comes almost ready to dive.
-The assembly can be completed with basic hand tools; no soldering or potting are required.
+The assembly can be completed with basic hand tools; no soldering or potting is required.
 We have included a couple of the tools that will be used most often to make assembly and regular use as smooth as possible.

 ## Safety

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.
 Keep your body away from spinning motors and propellers.

-# Required Tools
+# Required Tools Not Included

 - 2mm Hex Key
 - 3mm Hex Key